stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 before they hit production.
 You would have been warned about this in a very early stage, with the right specs.

-Let's implement this function, in a way it makes more sense, to make both expectations
+Let's implement this function, in a way that makes more sense, to make both expectations
 pass:

 ```haskell